Sometimes it is the simple things that keep them entertained (and learning) the longest. (Try using the colander and pipe cleaners for toddlers.)

 This week we had fun exploring simple chemical reactions.
 You guessed it, this momma brought out the vinegar and baking soda!
+(For more simple kitchen science, try making Oobleck.)

 To contain the mess I sprinkled the baking soda in a cake pan first.
 I let the kids touch it and play with it a bit before I brought out the second ingredient.